 Who I am as a writer

 I am an award-winning multilingual writer currently living in Munich, Germany, close to the Alps.
-Since 2004, I’ve been publishing my work online and in print.
+In the last 15 years, I’ve been regularly publishing my work — poetry, fiction, creative nonfiction and everything in-between — both online and in print in several countries (US, UK, Canada, Australia, Germany, and Romania) and languages (English, German, and Romanian).

-Submitting creative work has often been a gruelling process though, not only due to the usual anxiety unavoidably associated with sending my writing into the world and hoping that it will resonate with someone else, but also because it hasn’t always been easy to place it in one specific genre.
+While the writing itself has always been fun — I love revision! — submitting creative work has at times been a gruelling process; not only due to the usual anxiety unavoidably associated with sending my writing into the world and hoping that it will resonate with someone else, but also because it has been more often than not difficult to place it in one specific genre.

 When hearing that I am a writer, people would ask me: so what kind of stuff do you write?

 For a long time, I’ve had trouble answering this question.
 The closest thing to the truth that I could generally offer was prose poems.
-However, no magazine has so far officially called my poems prose poems, and I have also authored texts the line between prose poetry and lyrical essay.
-More than that, some of my so-called short stories aren’t stories, they are creative non-fiction, however they follow the route map of a story more than that of an essay, and have been published as flash fiction.
+However, no magazine has so far officially called my poems prose poems, and I’ve also authored texts that lie somewhere between prose poetry and lyrical essay that have been published as stories.
+To add to the confusion, many of my essays follow the route map of a story and have been published as flash fiction.

-It is only in recent years that I came to know that what I was doing had a name: hybridity.
-And it wasn’t that uncommon.
-So nowadays, when I submit creative work, I look at how experimental a certain journal is.
-And the answer to the old question (what kind of stuff do you write?) has changed too.
+It is only in recent years that I came to know that what I was doing naturally had a name: hybridity.
+And it wasn’t that uncommon, actually.
+Many writers with nonbinary belongings were writing like this.
+So now, when I submit creative work, I look at how experimental a certain journal is.
+And the answer to the question (what do you write?) has changed too.

 Now, I just say: I write everything.
 Really, everything?
 Yes, everything.